-· Electronic Funds Transfer (EFT)
+Electronic Funds Transfer (EFT)

-HPHC also accepts premium payments electronically by wire or Automatic Clearinghouse (ACH) transfer.
-In addition to the premium due, HPHC must receive a remittance advice on the same day as the EFT.
-HPHC's banking information is as follows:
+HPHC also accepts fully insured premium or self-insured administrative fee payments electronically by wire or Automatic Clearinghouse (ACH) transfer.

+In addition to the fully insured premium or self-insured administrative fee due, HPHC must receive a remittance advice on the same day as the EFT.
+HPHC's banking information is as follows::